 Here’s more on the Rockets, who are now down 3-2 in their first-round series vs. Golden State:

-- At his post-game press conference, Brooks didn’t deny that he’s been targeting Curry’s injured right thumb, Ron Kroichick writes for The Houston Chronicle.
+- Asked during his post-game press conference, whether he has been targeting Curry’s injured right thumb, Brooks didn’t deny it, Ron Kroichick writes for The Houston Chronicle.
 “I’m playing the game,” Brooks said.
 “Shoot, if you’re going to come play the game injured, whatever you’ve got, it’s all about the game.
 If I had an injured ankle, I would attack that ankle every single time.
 So whatever they’re saying on the broadcast, they can keep saying it.”

 - Jalen Green bumped knees in the first quarter of Game 5, but he says he “should be good” to go for Friday’s Game 6, according to Reid Laymance of The Houston Chronicle.